Editing Show Tracks

 None

-With this setting, which is the default, nothing is sent when the Track loads or unloads.[1]
-When None is chosen, there are no interface elements visible to configure the event.
-They will appear once you choose an event type to send.
+is chosen, there are no interface elements visible to configure the event.
+They will appear once you choose an event type to send. - Note

 With this setting, the Show sends a Note On message, with velocity 127 and the note number shown to the right of the menu, when the Track gets loaded onto the first player (as long as the Track is enabled), and a Note Off message when the last player unloads the Track, or the Track is disabled.